I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfwmi/nf-wdfwmi-wdf-wmi-buffer-append-string.md

 <p><b>WDF_WMI_BUFFER_APPEND_STRING</b> returns STATUS_SUCCESS if the operation succeeds.
 If the destination buffer is too small to hold the Unicode string that the <i>String</i> parameter specifies, the function returns STATUS_BUFFER_TOO_SMALL.</p>

 ## -remarks
 <p>WMI requires that strings that an <a href="..\wdfwmi\nc-wdfwmi-evt-wdf-wmi-instance-query-instance.md">EvtWmiInstanceQueryInstance</a> callback function returns be preceded by a byte count.
-The <b>WDF_WMI_BUFFER_APPEND_STRING</b> function calculates the byte count, stores it in the destination buffer, and then copies the string from the <a href="https://msdn.microsoft.com/library/windows/hardware/ff564879">UNICODE_STRING</a> structure into the destination buffer. </p>

-<p>When <b>WDF_WMI_BUFFER_APPEND_STRING</b> returns, the location that the <i>RequiredSize</i> parameter points to contains the total number of bytes that were written to the buffer.
-To find the first buffer address that follows the string, your driver can pass the <i>RequiredSize</i> value to the WDF_PTR_ADD_OFFSET macro that is defined in <i>Wdfcore.h</i>.</p>

-<p>The following code example is from the <a href="wdf.sample_kmdf_drivers">Serial</a> sample driver.
-This example is an <a href="..\wdfwmi\nc-wdfwmi-evt-wdf-wmi-instance-query-instance.md">EvtWmiInstanceQueryInstance</a> callback function that obtains a device's symbolic name and copies the name into the callback function's output buffer.</p>

-<p>WMI requires that strings that an <a href="..\wdfwmi\nc-wdfwmi-evt-wdf-wmi-instance-query-instance.md">EvtWmiInstanceQueryInstance</a> callback function returns be preceded by a byte count.
-The <b>WDF_WMI_BUFFER_APPEND_STRING</b> function calculates the byte count, stores it in the destination buffer, and then copies the string from the <a href="https://msdn.microsoft.com/library/windows/hardware/ff564879">UNICODE_STRING</a> structure into the destination buffer. </p>
+The <b>WDF_WMI_BUFFER_APPEND_STRING</b> function calculates the byte count, stores it in the destination buffer, and then copies the string from the <a href="..\wudfwdm\ns-wudfwdm--unicode-string.md">UNICODE_STRING</a> structure into the destination buffer. </p>

 <p>When <b>WDF_WMI_BUFFER_APPEND_STRING</b> returns, the location that the <i>RequiredSize</i> parameter points to contains the total number of bytes that were written to the buffer.
 To find the first buffer address that follows the string, your driver can pass the <i>RequiredSize</i> value to the WDF_PTR_ADD_OFFSET macro that is defined in <i>Wdfcore.h</i>.</p>